 contain the present name for Australia and these articles were to be later picked up by influential Chinese.
 We have provided evidence that the

 author of the articles was the British missionary Walter Henry Medhurst."

 The Chinese name for Australia

-Although much of this is historical, I am not a historian and so the best standards of academic history may not be met.
+Although much of this is historical, I am not a historian and so the best standards of academic history may not always have been met.
 It is a personal interest with my only professional standing being my interest in maps and mapping and my profession in a modern branch of this activity.
 The document is a record of what I found and leaves little out that I thought useful or interesting.
 To reduce the volume of words in the main story, I put a lot of material into Endnotes – rather than leave it out.
 During my activity, I changed course a few times and the traces of the previous courses and the final course all contribute to its final structure.
 If this makes some passages harder to understand, I apologise.
 Finally, I have used illustrations that are mostly (I think) out of copyright and in the few cases where they may not be I have put in something I found as a place holder.
 In this aspect, the document is still to be regarded as a draft as the figures are not yet all acknowledged and not all permissions yet sought.
 If, despite all this, you still wish to read it you are very welcome but asked to keep the above in mind.
-Whatever the result of all these provisions, you are welcome to continue and read the following summary which is a lot shorter than the complete compendium.
-J
+Whatever the result of all these provisions, you are welcome to continue and read the following summary which is a lot shorter than the complete compendium. ☺

 SUMMARY OF THE MOTIVATING QUESTIONS: